akshayasureshh/k8s-cicd-with-tls-Public/README.md

 # app Application Deployment and Containerization

 ## Overview
-This project demonstrates the **containerization** of the app application and its **deployment on Kubernetes** using a **CI/CD pipeline** through GitHub Actions.
+This project demonstrates the **containerization** of the mookube application and its **deployment on Kubernetes** using a **CI/CD pipeline** through GitHub Actions.
 The end goal is to have an automated system that builds the Docker image, pushes it to a container registry, and deploys it to Kubernetes.

 ## Tasks Completed